Directions

 Take the Lake Ontario State Parkway west until the Manitou Beach Road exit.
 Turn right onto Manitou Beach Road, and follow the rest of the directions above.

-* The Main Banding Station is where a large amount of our banding research occurs and is the only blind open to the public.
+Instructions for visiting the Main Banding Station: This is where a large amount of our banding research occurs and is the only blind open to the public.
 We invite people to stop in whenever there is a bander in the blind.

-** Please read the sign at the walkway to the blind before approaching.
+Please read the sign at the walkway to the blind before approaching.
 In short, we ask that when you are near the blind you are as quiet as possible.
 If you should wish to approach the blind, please shout “CLEAR!” and wait for a response.
-If there is no response please wait until someone opens the door, this means there is a raptor in the area.
+If there is no response, this means there is a raptor in the immediate area.
+Please wait until someone opens the door or you hear someone inside reply back with “Clear!” before approaching the blind.
 Sudden movements or noises during this time period may lead to an injury to the bird as it approaches one of the traps.
-If the bird is distracted from it’s prey it may pull up causing the trap to hit the bird rather than cover it.
+If the bird is distracted from its prey, it may pull up suddenly, causing the trap to hit the bird rather than cover it.
 Obviously this is something we strive to avoid.
 We appreciate your cooperation in this matter.